Appearance

 - Component Forking: Clone and modify existing components to extend their functionality

-The easiest way to create a custom component is by describing what you need to the AI:
+The easiest way to create a custom component is by describing what you need in Build mode:

 - Describe the component you want to create, including: